-NUMBER OF ACTIVE AND RETIRED PARTICIPANTS AS OF JUNE 30, 2023
+NUMBER OF ACTIVE AND RETIRED PARTICIPANTS AS OF JUNE 30, 2024

 GROUP NUMBER

-Retired participants and beneficiaries currently receiving benefits 792
+Retired participants and beneficiaries currently receiving benefits 806

-Terminated participants and beneficiaries entitled to benefits but not yet receiving benefits 79
+Terminated participants and beneficiaries entitled to benefits but not yet receiving benefits 76

-Active Participants 507
+Active Participants 504

-Total 1,378
+Total 1,386

 2. Another such item is the schedule of funding progress as shown below.
-As can be seen in the table below, the funded ratio has remained in a narrow range over the previous 9 years with a decrease this year due to the assumption changes, including the change in the investment return assumption from 7.55% to 7.00%.
-Since the Highway Safety Patrol fluctuates with its active member counts and annual covered compensation from year to year, the UAAL as a percentage of payroll, shown in column 6, experiences more volatility from year to year than other PERS plans.
+As can be seen in the table below, the funded ratio has remained in a narrow range over the previous 9 years with a decrease last year due to the assumption changes, including the change in the investment return assumption from 7.55% to 7.00%.